DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-instruction/spring-week-5-ect-teaching-challenge.md

 ### Key takeaways

-Ms Thomas’s expositions will better match pupil needs if she understands:
+Ms Thomas's expositions will better match pupil needs if she understands:

 - the importance of preventing pupil overload by first building on prior knowledge
-- the ‘I-We-You’ approach helps her to ensure she manages pupil thinking and working memory effectively
+- the 'I-We-You' approach helps her to ensure she manages pupil thinking and working memory effectively
 - using concrete and abstract examples, modelling, and worked examples in expositions supports pupils when introducing new concepts and processes
 - checking pupil understanding prior to letting them practise independently can be a powerful approach